 The NMFA, established by the legislature of the State (the "Legislature") in 1992, is a governmental instrumentality separate and apart from the State created to coordinate the planning and financing of State and local public projects.
 The NMFA is not subject to the supervision or control of any other board, bureau, department or agency of the State, except that a legislative oversight committee is empowered to monitor and oversee its operations and to provide assistance and advice with respect to the NMFA's Public Project Revolving Fund Program.
-The NMFA voluntarily conducts its financing of State-level projects in coordination with the Governor's

-Finance Council.
 For additional information concerning the NMFA, see "NEW MEXICO FINANCE AUTHORITY."

-Purposes of the Series 2009A Bonds
+Purposes of the Series 2010A Bonds